- Council: McKinlay Shire Council

-Julia Creek's outdated sewage treatment system is being replaced with a state-of-the-art system that will deliver greater capacity, less odour and higher quality effluent suitable for re-use by council and the mining and agricultural sectors.
+Julia Creek's outdated sewage treatment system has been replaced with a state-of-the-art system that will deliver greater capacity, less odour and higher quality effluent suitable for re-use by council and the mining and agricultural sectors.

 Total project cost

-Savings will be made through less ongoing maintenance and avoiding fines for non-compliance with legislative requirements.
+- Council savings will be made through on-going maintenance and avoiding fines for non-compliance with legislative requirements.

-Sealed access road from Hickman Street to the new plant
+- Gravel access road from Hickman Street to the new plant.

 Read more about the benefits the Julia Creek Sewage Treatment Upgrade ( 225 KB) is delivering.